SubhashRelangi/RiseVoice/README.md

 ## 🛠️ Getting Started

-Follow these simple steps to get VoiceUp up and running on your local machine.
+Follow these simple steps to get RiseVoice up and running on your local machine.

 ### Prerequisites